haechristine/TextualElementImpact/README.md

 Our baseline model will use RandomForestClassifier with the features being `'description_length'` and `'review_length'`, both of which are quantitative nominal variables, using an evaluation metric of the accuracy.
 Since both of our features are numerical and not categorical, there was no need to encode any of them.

-The overall performance of the model resulted in results with a `'accuracy of'` of **0.701**.
+The overall performance of the model resulted in results with an `'accuracy'` of **0.701**.
 We believe this performance for a baseline model is fairly "good" since a ~70% accuracy rate is able to describe 3/4 of the predictions accurately.

 However, there are definitely ways in which we can improve this baseline model, one of them being feature engineering.
 This includes including possible predictors of the rating such as the number of ingredients and the preparation time.
 Other perhaps more advanced things we can do could be to use TF-IDF vectorization which can help capture the importance of words in the descriptions relative to the corpus.
 Also, we can also include sentiment analysis to see if that correlates with user rating.
 We will be delving deeper into this topic in the next section.